quantmind/quantflow/notebooks/reference/glossary.md

 \begin{equation}
  \Phi_{x,u} = {\mathbb E}\left[e^{i u x_t}\right] = \int e^{i u x} P^x\left(dx\right)
 \end{equation}

+## Hurst Exponent

+The Hurst exponent is a measure of the long-term memory of time series.
+The Hurst exponent is a measure of the relative tendency of a time series either to regress strongly to the mean or to cluster in a direction.

+Check this study on the [Hurst exponent with OHLC data](./applications/hurst).

 ## Moneyness

 Monenyness is used in the context of option pricing and it is defined as